Grapes

 Overview

-Tsolikouri (ცოლიკოური) is the principal white grape of western Georgia and one of the country's most historically important varieties.
-It is native to Imereti, though it is also widely grown in Lechkhumi, Guria, Samegrelo, and Adjara.
-In the 19th century, Tsolikouri was among the most respected Georgian whites, often served at royal tables and exported across the Russian Empire.
+Tsolikouri (ცოლიკოური) is the principal white grape of western Georgia and one of the country's historically significant varieties.
+Native to Imereti, it is also cultivated in Lechkhumi, Guria, Samegrelo, and Adjara.
+In the 19th century, Tsolikouri was among Georgia's most respected whites, often served at royal tables and exported across the Russian Empire.

 Today, it remains central to western Georgia's identity - a versatile grape producing everything from bright, dry table wines to refined semi-sweet and sparkling expressions.